 Please note on Known Origin, the mint gas price covers all of the editions.
 We have also considered lazy minting, where the NFT is only made on actual sale, not at start.

-We will also be minting NFTs on various low energy Proof of Stake platforms, including those using Tezos (Kalamint, Hic et Nunc) and Solana (Solanart).
+We will also be minting larger sets of NFTs on various low energy Proof of Stake platforms, including those using Tezos (Kalamint) and Solana (Solanart).

 Generally, it seems that because art is seen as frivolous and a wasteful activity, it should not use energy in production, or as little as possible.
-Crypto has expanded enormously and it is only now that art has arrived in the mix that energy use has become such a hot topic.
+Cryptocurrency and related activities haves expanded enormously and it is only now that Art has arrived in the mix that the energy use has become such a topic for the general public.
+(The built-in rise in energy cost of crypto was a topic from the start, but that is another story.)

 NFTs and the whole of crypto industry did not appear in Cop26 climate talks, as irrelevant.
-Basically it is just a tiny part of the computer industry, which is seen as a Good Thing.
+Basically it is just a tiny part of the computer industry, and anyway, computing is seen as a Good Thing.

-This is what Memo Akten would call a ‘whataboutism’ objection, but the figures don’t stack up, unless NFTs are taken out of the context of a massive, always expanding, global computer industry, in which they are just a new fad or revolution in art production and consumption.
+NFTs can’t be removed from the context of a huge, expanding, computer industry, in which they are just a new fad or even a revolution in art production and consumption.

 A few years ago the discussion around blockchain was ‘no use case’ – now it is ‘use so much energy planet will explode’.